apolopena/gitpod-laravel-starter/README.md

 ### Creating a new workspace in Gitpod from your new GitHub project repository

-*Create a Gitpod workspace for the first time.
+Create a Gitpod workspace for the first time.
 Gitpod makes this easy.
 One simple URL deploys the entire system.
-Lets call this URL the Gitpod workspace build URL.*

-    1. Paste URL your newly created GitHub repository to the end of the special Gitpod URL, **https://gitpod.io/#/**.
+   - Paste URL your newly created GitHub repository to the end of the special Gitpod URL, **https://gitpod.io/#/**.
       - For example if your repository URL is **https://github.com/myusername/myprojectname** then the Gitpod workspace build URL needs to look like this:
       - **https://gitpod.io/#/https://github.com/myusername/myprojectname**
       - Note: Gitpod also supports creating a workspace from a branch by using the branch URL.

-*Finally initialize the Gitpod workspace by pasting the Gitpod you obtained in the previous step into your browser and hit enter.*
+Initialize the Gitpod workspace by pasting the Gitpod URL you created in the previous step into your browser.

-    1. The first time around an entire online development environment complete with and IDE is deployed from a custom docker container so this will take some time.
-Scaffolding for the Laravel 8 project and debugging capabilities are also created the first time you build the workspace so it will be up to you to commit those newly created files to your repository once you see that the build was successful.
+Initializing the workspace for the first time can take up to 5 or 6 minutes.
+Subsequent starts of the workspace should be much quicker due to caching mechanisms.

-    2. Gitpod will cache subsequent requests to your workspace and when you restart the workspace it will be much quicker than the initial build.
+   - When the workspace is created for the first time an entire online development environment complete with an IDE is deployed along with an addtional installations you have set in `starter.ini`.
+Scaffolding files for the Laravel 8 project and debugging capabilities are also created the first time you build the workspace so it will be up to you to push those newly created files to your repository before you get started developing your project.

 <br />

 ## Running the Client

 A preview browser should automatically open and display the Laravel start page.
-This page is being served by the default web server.
-The code for this page is in `/resources/views/welcome.blade.php` Please read the [Gitpod documentation](https://www.gitpod.io/docs/) if you want to use this amazing system to its fullest potential.
-In the IDE there is a UI for hiding the preview browser panel and for launching the preview browser in a separate window.
+This page is being served by the default web server which is set in `starter.ini`.
+The code for this page is in `/resources/views/welcome.blade.php` In the IDE there is a UI for hiding the preview browser panel and for launching the preview browser in a separate window.
 Look on the right side area of the IDE for these controls.

-Note: Gitpod is constantly being improved. for example you can choose what type of IDE container you want to use.
+Note: Gitpod is constantly being improved such as being able to choose the IDE container you want to use.
 Because of this instructions may vary from IDE to IDE.
 Currently the preview browser is not available with the VSCode IDE.

 <br />